List of EastEnders characters introduced in 2006: Oliver Cousins

-At the same time, Ben tells Oliver that he hit Freddie on purpose, confirming Little Mo's suspicion, but Ben's father Phil (Steve McFadden) tells Oliver to keep quiet.
-Oliver takes Little Mo for dinner and tries to convince her to go to the police to clear her name but she refuses.
+At the same time, Ben tells Oliver that he has hit Freddie on purpose, confirming Little Mo's suspicion, but Ben's father Phil (Steve McFadden) tells Oliver to keep quiet.
+Oliver takes Little Mo for dinner and tries to convince her to go to the police and clear her name but she refuses.
 They go to The Queen Victoria public house together and Peggy Mitchell (Barbara Windsor) calls Little Mo a child beater.
 Oliver stands up for her and is about to tell everyone the truth about Freddie's injury.
-Little Mo is angry with Oliver for not respecting her decision and she storms out the pub.
+Little Mo is angry with Oliver for not respecting her decision and she storms out of the pub.

 Oliver gets drunk the following day and barmaid Dawn Swann (Kara Tointon) has to help him get into his flat at the end of the night.
 Little Mo's cousin Stacey Slater (Lacey Turner) sees this but doesn't tell her.
 Oliver finally admits to Little Mo that he loves her and proposes to her on 25 May 2006.
-Happy with the outcome, the two prepare to leave Walford for Leeds, but not before apologising to Dawn for chucking her out of his flat the day he got drunk.
-She gives him a friendly kiss but Stacey also sees this and tells Little Mo.
-Little Mo confronts Oliver and she pushes him to the ground and in response, he ends their relationship.
+Happy with the outcome, the two prepare to leave Walford for Leeds, but Oliver first apologises to Dawn for throwing her out of his flat the day he got drunk.
+She gives him a friendly kiss but Stacey also sees this and tells Little Mo who then confronts Oliver and pushes him to the ground; in response, he ends their relationship.
 As Little Mo prepares to leave for Barnstaple, Oliver realises that he still loves her and decides to ask her to go with him to Leeds.
 He runs to the tube station and tries to convince her to join him.
 Little Mo chooses not to go with him, and she leaves with Freddie.
-That day Oliver also leaves Walford.
+Oliver leaves Walford for Leeds on the same day.